 The cups are quickly placed on the skin of the patient once they are well-heated.
 The skin completely seals off the cups as it rises.
 The heat generates a vacuum causing the muscles and skin to produce a small puff.
 For a few minutes, the cups are allowed to remain in their position before they’re safely removed.
 In another method called “moving cupping,” the cups do not remain in a stationary position, but are smoothly moved over different parts of the patient’s body.
 The practitioner first applies cream or oil to the skin before the cups are placed.
 The reddened sites are caused by the expansion and suction of the blood vessels.

 Wet cupping method is the second technique.
 The practitioner creates small incisions to the skin after using and removing the cups.
 The suction is done many times to extract small amounts of blood.
-The third technique combines acupuncture in Fremont with cupping therapy.
+The third technique combines acupuncture in Miami with cupping therapy.
 This technique is the most effective of all the three.
 It entails the insertion of needles before cups are placed on the skin.

 Cupping therapy, as a mode of healing, works deep at the tissue level.
 Some of the benefits of this therapy include: